Back to top

 Caveats and Limitations

-The indicator is targeting only the serious complications of diabetes.
-Some of the outcomes may not be directly related to diabetes (such as death).
+The indicator only measures serious complications of diabetes.
+Some outcomes may not be directly related to diabetes (such as death).
 The indicator is not adjusted for comorbidities.
-ODD doesn’t distinguish type 1 and type 2 diabetes
+ODD doesn’t distinguish between type 1 and type 2 diabetes.
+Results for fiscal years 2020/21 and 2021/22 should be interpreted with caution as the COVID-19 pandemic may have affected the number of hospital admissions and deaths among people living with diabetes.
+We noted fewer hospitalizations and more deaths (the numerator) in the 2020/21 and 2021/22 fiscal years, which affected the rates for some types of diabetes complications.

 TAGS